National Immunisation Program: South Australia Schedule

 School Immunisation Program immunisation records are included on Immunisation history statements.
 For incomplete records or for copies of school immunisation records prior to 1996, contact the immunisation provider (PDF 456KB) who administered the vaccines; in most cases this is the local council where the school is located.

 Medical practitioners, midwives or nurse practitioners with a Medicare provider number are automatically recognised as vaccination providers and are authorised to record, and or report the data to the AIR and can also extract certain immunisation data from the AIR.
-These health professionals need a PRODA account to access the AIR as the Department of Human Services will be turning off individual authentication files in the near future.
+These health professionals need a PRODA account to access the AIR as the Department of Human Services turned off individual authentication files on 1 July 2021.

 Further information is available on the Department of Human Services website, and the Australian Government Services Australia HPOS access webpage.

 Other vaccination providers must apply to become a recognised vaccination provider to access the AIR site.
-Refer to the How to register as a vaccination provider and obtain access to the AIR Information Guide (PDF 298KB).
+Refer to the Approved organisations for delivering specified immunisation programs page for more information.